(432 Hz music) Die Phönixe are flying to the sea reaching the cosmos in e moll (classic guitar)

-(432 Hz music) Die Phönixe are flying to the sea reaching the cosmos in e moll (classic guitar)pic: "Mermaid with guitar" holografie
+Die Phönixe are flying to the sea reaching the cosmos in e moll (classic guitar)pic from my Umbrella: Dragon, Chameleon.
+Seee the eyes ?
+We can see them sometimes physical shifting on camera in Life discussions or also on films.

+The cabal treys to destroy my art Umbrella.
+They send a small cloud and directed it to my Umbrella, because its very critic in there eyes.
+This was 2013 !!
+HAARP -weather modifications !
+Or was it demeans, negative orcs ? !You realy have to take care now !

+We are living in a very strange world !
+Thats why i am on Brighteon !

 FREE email alerts of the most important BANNED videos in the world